tony056/SketchWebVR/README.md

 1. The export folder, _sketch-webVR_, will be placed at the same folder as your sketch design file.
 2. It needs a local server to work, so you can upload the folder to your own server, or run a [SimpleHTTPServer](http://www.scottmadethis.net/interactive/simpleserver/).
 3. You can open the `localhost:8000` on your browser.
 4. If you would like to preview on your mobile devices, make sure your computer and mobile device are connecting to the same LAN first.
-Secondly, open `ip-address-of-your-computer:8000` on your mobile phones. ([instruction](http://osxdaily.com/2010/11/21/find-ip-address-mac/) to get your local ip address on Mac)
+Secondly, open `ip-address-of-your-computer:8000` on your mobile phones. ([instruction](http://osxdaily.com/2010/11/21/find-ip-address-mac/) to get your local ip address on Mac).

 ![alt text](./web_demo.gif)

 ### Feature Roadmap